-The drivetrain was fit into the stretched C3-gen 'Vette with the use of an extended-cab frame from an S10 pickup.
-The fenders themselves were lengthened 26 inches to accommodate the dual V-8s, and the hood...well, this Corvette's hood seems to have been considered a lost cause.
-One could imagine fabricating the longest shaker hood ever devised being used to seal off the engine bay, though opening and closing such a hood could prove a challenge.
+The drivetrain was fit into the stretched C3 with the use of an extended-cab frame from an S10 pickup.
+The fenders themselves were lengthened 26 inches to accommodate the dual V-8s, and the hood... seems to have been considered a lost cause.
+One could imagine the fabrication of longest shaker hood ever devised being used to seal off the engine bay, though opening and closing such a hood could prove a challenge.

-We can't help but wonder how the builder of this car managed to link the steering wheel to the front wheels, as the wheel and the front axle appear to be at least 10 feet away from each other.
+We wonder how the builder of this car managed to link the steering wheel to the front wheels, as the wheel and the front axle appear to be at least ten feet away from each other.
 The power steering is reportedly functional, too.

-Listed for sale at $4,500, this Corvette may just be the cheapest way of getting supercar levels of horsepower on the planet.
-It's even cheaper even than a clapped-out old Eclipse with boost turned as high as it will go.
+Listed for sale at $4,500, this may just be the cheapest way of getting supercar levels of horsepower on the planet, cheaper even than a clapped-out old Eclipse with boost turned as high as it will go.
 Whether the project had to be dropped due to budgetary concerns or loss of interest, the lucky buyer will stand to benefit from the builder's work.
-Though they'll probably still need to do a lot more work of their own.

 - RELATEDWatch This Open Turbo Setup Destroy Itself by Sucking Up a Shop RagThat's why they make filters, folks.READ NOW